 Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: September 2023

-Ogivri is a targeted treatment used to treat certain forms of breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
-Ogivri is a biosimilar of Herceptin® (trastuzumab) and is manufactured by Mylan.1
+Ogivri® is a targeted treatment used to treat certain people with metastatic breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
+It is used for HER2+ metastatic breast cancer:1,2

 How does Ogivri work?

 Ogivri is a monoclonal antibody.
-Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by other components in the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
-Ogivri attaches to the HER2 receptor.
+Antibodies are a normal part of our immune system that act against antigens.
+These include bacteria, viruses, and other foreign organisms that threaten our health.
+Monoclonal antibodies used in cancer treatment are created in a laboratory to attach to specific antigens on the surface of cancer cells.1

-Breast cancers that are classified as HER2+ have a surplus of HER2 receptors, which can cause the cancer to grow and spread quickly.
+Breast cancers that are classified as HER2+ have too many HER2 receptors.
+This can cause the cancer to grow and spread quickly.
 Ogivri targets these receptors and can slow or block the growth and spread of HER2+ breast cancers.1

-Patients should talk to their doctor about these or any other potential side effects they experience while receiving Ogivri.
 These are not all the possible side effects of Ogivri.
-Patients should talk to their doctor about what to expect with treatment with Ogivri.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Ogivri.

-For more information, read the full prescribing information for Ogivri.
+For more information, read the full prescribing information of Ogivri.